savagrk/jenkins-performance-crawler/README.md

 ## Limitations:

-* - If there isn't Previous Jenkins Test Run Previous Response Time will be invalid because it will be the same as Current Response Time
+*  If there isn't Previous Jenkins Test Run Previous Response Time will be invalid because it will be the same as Current Response Time
-* - Sheet Names, Request and Suite Title Graph Names are limited to 31 chars due to Excel limitations
+*  Sheet Names, Request and Suite Title Graph Names are limited to 31 chars due to Excel limitations
-* - Request and Test Names shouldn't contain next chars: '[]:*?/\\'
+*  Request and Test Names shouldn't contain next chars: '[]:*?/\\'
-* - For paralel comparison of results don't used more than four links due to formatting issues
+*  For paralel comparison of results don't used more than four links due to formatting issues

 ## Required Python Libraries:

-        -
+* pandas (v.23.4 or lower)
+* requests
+* beautifulsoup4
+* lxml
+* XlxsWriter

 ## Author